netdata/netdata/docs/Running-behind-haproxy.md

 ## Configuration with subpath

-A example where the base URL is used with a subpath `/netdata/`:
+An example where the base URL is used with a subpath `/netdata/`:

 ### Frontend